tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ## Conclusions

 Setting up this blog has been fun and relatively easy.
 I managed to achieve excellent results with minimum effort.
 There were some Fedora specific wrinkles with setting up Jekyll, but I managed to find appropriate tweaks to the Quick-start instructions.

 The principle [GitHub Pages] documentation had improved significantly, but there are still some issues.
-The main contents page suggested a reasonable narrative, but the individual articles lacked the navigation links to make that narrative easy to follow.
-There were many internal links pointing to very similar looking pages and I had to keep going back to the contents page to make sure I hadn't missed anything.
+The main contents page suggested a reasonable narrative, however, the individual articles lacked the navigation links to make that narrative easy to follow.
+There were many internal links pointing to similar looking pages and I had to keep going back to the contents page to make sure I hadn't missed anything.
 This may all be due to an accumulation of features over time (GitHub Pages is not new) and I found some older guides to be more straight-forward.

-The [Jekyll] documentation was especially good--very simple and direct--although some of the more useful pages were a little hard to track down.
+The [Jekyll] documentation was especially good--simple and direct--although some of the more useful pages were a little hard to track down.

 I hope you have found this post useful.
 Any mistakes or omission are my own.
 Feel free to let me know about them in the comments.

 ## Guides